Big Apple Academy

 Big Apple Academy is a coeducational independent school for students in pre-kindergarten through 8th grade.
 The academy occupies two modern facilities located in the Gravesend area of Brooklyn, New York City.

 History

 The Big Apple Academy takes its roots in the affiliated Bambi Academy, a Day Care Center founded by and oriented mostly towards Russian-speaking families.
 Due to the success of the program, the faculty decided to expand the institution's goals.

 In 1992 the first kindergarten class was opened, and the school matured into a large educational center – the Big Apple Academy.
 The school created its own curricula, developed new teaching methods, and purchased equipment.

 Today, the Big Apple Academy includes curricula for kindergarten through 8th grade.

-Departments

-The Big Apple Academy comprises the following departments: